 - Reboot your Mac.

-Boot your Mac into macOS Recovery Mode
+Boot Your Mac into macOS Recovery Mode

-The macOS Recovery Mode is an important part of the built-in recovery system of your Mac.
+macOS Recovery Mode is an integral part of the built-in recovery system of your Mac.
 You can boot from macOS Recovery and take advantage of its utilities to recover from specific software issues or perform other operations on your Mac.
 To boot into macOS Recovery Mode, follow the steps below:

 - Press and then hold the power button until your Mac turns off.